DaFrankort/game-backend/README.md

 # Lobby Manager API
 A REST API template for managing game lobbies and users.
-The back-end is built with C# (.NET 9.0) and ASP.NET core.
+The backend is built with C# (.NET 9.0) and ASP.NET core.
 A lightweight demo frontend is included using Node.js, TypeScript, React, and Vite.

 ## Features